mkretzschmar/SymconWD/README.md

-# symconWD
+# symconGIIZ
-Watchdog for distributed IP-Symcon Instances
+Misc Helper for monitoring & maintenance of distributed IP-Symcon instances.